 Looking for a fun and engaging Thanksgiving activity for preschoolers?
 Look no further than the delightful Turkey Paper Plate Craft!
 Paper plate crafts are perfect for little ones to enjoy at home, school, the library, or daycare.

 With this activity, younger kids can get creative and make their own adorable turkey using a paper plate, coffee filter, and paint.
 It’s a fun way to incorporate hands-on learning and artistic expression into Thanksgiving celebrations.

 You don’t need many things to get this Thanksgiving paper plate craft started!
-With just a few simple craft supplies, your preschoolers will be on their way to creating one-of-a-kind paper plate turkeys to display this holiday season.
+With just a few simple supplies, your young kids will have a lot of fun creating this easy paper plate turkey craft to display this holiday season.

 Cut a paper plate in half.
-Paint one half of the plate brown, and set it aside to dry.
+Paint one half of the paper plate brown, and set it aside to dry.
 Save the other half for later.
-You’ll need it for the end of the craft.
+You’ll need it for the end of this wonderful paper plate turkey craft.